 Throughout each day, at specific times, all of our different age groups have the chance to explore each other’s spaces, fully supported by a familiar adult/key person.
 We have found that this experience is key to children who are transitioning to new space as they become more familiar with the environment and new staff team.
 This has also proven beneficial in supporting learning and children’s progress as they are mixing with older peers and a supported in exploring more challenging resources and experiences.
 For those who have siblings it can a lovely time to connect and have some family time!

 The Ladybird team work alongside the Early Years Foundation Stage Framework which is a child-initiated approach to learning.
 Staff carry out observations on children and plan activities accordingly relating to child’s interests, skills, needs and abilities.
 Each child has their own celebration book and staff track their development closely to support development.
 Parents are more than welcome to take the celebrations books away and arrange meetings with staff to discuss their child’s progress and development.

-With a core team of 3 fully qualified staff, we work to a ratio of 1 practitioner to 4 children at this stage of development and often have extra sets of hands from volunteers and a range of student practitioners.
+With an initial core team of 2 fully qualified staff, we work to a ratio of 1 practitioner to 4 children at this stage of development and often have extra sets of hands from volunteers and a range of student practitioners.

 Types of spaces available in Ladybirds 2-3 years:

 Unfunded & Funded Day Care Spaces – Fee paying places for children do not yet receive funding or are entitled to 2-year-old funding but need more than preschool hours.
 We have various sessions available between the hours of 7:30 am – 6 pm.